A more detailed look at how the immune system responds to trauma paves the way for a simple blood test to tell how quickly a patient will recover.

 Angst teamed up with Stanford professor of immunology and microbiology Garry Nolan to study 32 patients between the ages of 50 and 80 as they recovered from hip replacement surgery.
 Although the patients had the same surgery, the same initial health status, and the same anesthesia drugs, their recovery times varied widely.

 Using a method called single-cell mass cytometry, the researchers identified a signature blood test result that predicted which patients would recover quickly from surgery and which would struggle.
-They published their findings today in the journal Science Translational Medicine.
+They

 The researchers surveyed the immune system in the hours following surgery.
 They found that if the activity of monocytes — considered the immune system’s “first responders” — peaked immediately following surgery but fell 24 hours after surgery, the patient would recover well.
 If the cells were still very active after 24 hours, the patient would have a more difficult recovery.